 The formula for converting liters to US customary cups is: cups = liters × 4.22675.
 One liter equals approximately 4.22675 US customary cups.
 This factor is derived from the fact that one US cup equals 236.588 milliliters, and one liter equals 1,000 milliliters.
 Dividing 1,000 by 236.588 gives 4.22675.
 For example, 2 liters multiplied by 4.22675 equals 8.453 cups, which is just over 8 and a half cups.
 A 1.5-liter bottle of water contains approximately 6.34 cups.
 This is the cup standard used in virtually all American recipes and cookbooks.

 Suppose you have a European soup recipe that calls for 1.75 liters of chicken stock and you want to know how many US cups that is.
-Step one: identify the conversion factor, which is 4.22675 cups per liter.
+Step one: identify the conversion factor used by this tool, which is 4.22675 US cups per liter.
 Step two: multiply 1.75 by 4.22675.
 Step three: 1.75 × 4.22675 = 7.397 cups.
-You would measure approximately 7 and a third cups of stock.
-For a second example, converting 0.5 liters of milk to US cups: 0.5 × 4.22675 = 2.113 cups, which is just over 2 cups.
-For metric cups, the same half liter is exactly 2 metric cups, demonstrating why metric conversions are often cleaner and easier to work with.
+You would measure approximately 7 and a third US cups of stock.
+For a second example, converting 0.5 liters of milk gives 0.5 × 4.22675 = 2.113 US cups, which is just over 2 cups.

 The liter and the cup are both units of volume, but they originate from very different measurement traditions.
 The liter is the cornerstone of metric volume measurement used worldwide, while the cup is a kitchen-specific unit rooted in the US customary system.
 Understanding their relationship is essential for anyone who cooks with international recipes or needs to translate between metric and American measurements.
 Our cooking measurement converter handles liters to cups alongside dozens of other kitchen unit conversions.